To Love You More: Commercial performance

 The song became a smash hit in Japan, hitting number one for five weeks and selling 1,500,000 copies.
 Dion was the first international artist to reach number one on the Oricon Singles Chart since Irene Cara with the song "Flashdance...
 What a Feeling" in 1983.
-"To Love You More" remains the second best-selling song by an international artist and the best-selling single by an international female artist in Japan.
+"To Love You More" remains the third best-selling song by an international artist and the best-selling single by an international female artist in Japan.
 It is also one of only three international songs that has sold more than 1 million copies.
 To date, Dion is the most recent North American artist to reach #1 on the chart and only the 4th overall.

 In July 2010, a realtone of "To Love You More" was certified gold after selling 100,000 copies.

 "To Love You More" was also successful on the American radio, although the edited version played by most US radio stations omitted Kryzler & Company's violin bridge and omitted a sizeable chunk of the song's ending.
-It spent 8 weeks at number one on the Hot Adult Contemporary Tracks and reached number 11 on the Billboard Hot 100 Airplay.
+It spent 8 weeks at number one on the Hot Adult Contemporary Tracks and reached number 11 on the Billboard Hot 100 Airplay chart.
 In Canada, "To Love You More" peaked at number four on the Quebec Airplay Chart and number five on the Canadian Adult Contemporary.